Wondering how to scale a digital agency when there are so many things you need to do?

 When your task list has 20 things you need to accomplish each day, and you only have time for about 5 of those, where do you begin?

-To zero your inbox you you have to become a zen productivity master and master magic alike productivity hacks.
+To zero your inbox you have to become a zen productivity master and master magic alike productivity hacks.

 The trick isn’t to look for MORE things to do, but less.
 Find the big wins based on bad practices, and turn them upside down.